harvester/docs/docs/getting-started.md

 - [**VM network**](../networking/index#vm-network): Virtual network that VMs use to communicate with other VMs and external networks.

     Each VM network is linked to a specific cluster network, which is used for transmission of VM traffic.
-Depending on the capabilities of network devices in your environment, you can create either a [VLAN network](../networking/harvester-network/#vlan-network) or an [untagged network](../networking/harvester-network/#untagged-network).
+You can create either a [VLAN network](../networking/harvester-network/#vlan-network) or an [untagged network](../networking/harvester-network/#untagged-network) based on your requirements, such as traffic isolation, network segmentation, ease of management, or alignment with the external network environment.

 Before you create VMs, [create a custom cluster network](../networking/index#how-to-create-a-new-cluster-network) (including the associated network configuration), and then [create a VM network](../networking/index#how-to-create-a-new-cluster-network) that is linked to the custom cluster network.